Spirit2898/MD-test/README.md

 2. Ohio DOI prefers the following language to appear on the declaration page of surplus lines policies:

-## THE STATE OF OHIO AND IS NOT COVERED IN CASE OF INSOLVENCY BY THE OHIO INSURANCE
+## THE INSURANCE HEREBY EVIDENCED IS WRITTEN BY AN APPROVED NON-LICENSED INSURER IN THE STATE OF OHIO AND IS NOT COVERED IN CASE OF INSOLVENCY BY THE OHIO INSURANCE

 GUARANTY ASSOCIATION�